The SAD Season is here again

 ‘… there are things we can do: go to bed earlier, reduce our activity… and turn inward by engaging in quiet, soothing activities.’

 I mention this ancient form of Indian medicine because it saved me and has been the most important factor in helping me deal with SAD.
 During the Fall and Winter seasons, the element of air (Vata) is predominant.
 It’s a cold element and when it is in excess, it creates an imbalance.
 To balance Vata, eat warm foods (soups and stews, for example).
 Never eat anything straight out of the fridge, no ice-cold drinks, and nothing raw (as little as possible).
 Sip on warm water (with ginger for extra heat) throughout the day.

-Finally, use a high-quality cold-pressed sesame oil (not the kind you use for Chinese cooking) to ground your body by giving yourself warm-oil massages.
-This technique, referred to as Abhyanga, literally takes the cold out of your bones and immediately soothes, comforts and balances the Vata body-mind.
+Finally, use high-quality cold-pressed sesame oil (not the kind you use for Chinese cooking) to ground your body by giving yourself warm oil massages.
+This technique, referred to as Abhyanga, literally takes the cold out of your bones and immediately soothes, comforts, and balances the Vata body-mind.
 You can even rub a drop of the warmed oil on the inside of the nostril and ears to pacify even the brain.

 ‘… use a high-quality cold-pressed sesame oil … to ground your body by giving yourself warm-oil massages.’

 You don’t have to feel SAD during this season, dear friend.
 Take charge and see that you can do something about the way you feel.
 And during those days when you just feel blue, tired, and ‘blah’ and nothing helps, accept that it is that way.
 Don’t fight it and relax into the feeling, knowing it will pass, as does everything.
 See you in Spring (just kidding).